ayao8/Website/README.md

 # Website

-This is a test repository
+This will eventually become a personal website.
+For now, it is a holder of jQuery/basic web dev so I can relearn for future reference.